 Fundamental business practices are changing rapidly because of new information technologies.
 The future of business depends upon the security and integrity of these technologies.
-The Master of Business Administration program in conjunction with the Department of Computer Sciences offers a Master of Business Administration with a concentration in information security.
+The Master of Business Administration program offers a Master of Business Administration with a concentration in information security.